ElishaKay/WebdriverIO-Automation/README.md

-This repo contains all the code you need to get started scraping websites and saving the data to a MySQL Database.
+This repo contains all the code you need to test any site and, along the way, save data to a MySQL Database.

 Table of Contents for this Repo: